 But if you’re looking for more laughs or creative ideas for workplace safety, check out our post: 5 Creative & Fun Ways to Keep Safety Top-of-Mind.
 Of course, more is always better.
 So, also check out our post: 5 More Creative Ways to Keep Safety Top-of-Mind.

-Finally, once the laughter dies down and it’s time to get back to business, don’t forget that we’re your EHS consulting firm with broad-based experience and an average sense of humor.
+Finally, once the laughter dies down and it’s time to get back to business, don’t forget that we’re your EHS consulting firm with broad-based experience and an above-average sense of humor.